xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 2. It provides a bridge between several other problems:

+   * Q116, which provides foundations for decision theory and logical uncertainty,
    * Q121, which focuses on high level AI governance under strong capabilities,
    * Q124, which focuses on scalable oversight and evaluation,
    * Q125, which focuses on multi agent AI dynamics and emergent games.